How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait cropping do’s and don’ts.

-Definitely no skimming off tips of fingers or toes!
+Definitely no skimming off tips of fingers or toes when cropping photos!

-Make sure your camera is straight when you take a shot.
-Especially if you haven’t left much space around your subject.
-If you then need to straighten the photo in post production, you could end up snipping off toes or even a whole foot!
+Make sure your camera is straight when you take a shot, especially if you haven’t left much space around your subject.
+If you then need to straighten the photo in post production cropping, you could end up snipping off toes or even a whole foot!

 No photographer is perfect

-I’m sure that at some point every single one of us has cropped a photo where we’re not supposed to crop.
 Sometimes intentionally and sometimes by mistake.
-It doesn’t necessarily mean that all of a sudden the photo is now terrible.
-Sometimes a crop that breaks the rules is more noticeable than others for some reason, which will of course have an impact.
+It doesn’t necessarily mean that all of a sudden the photo is terrible.
+Sometimes a photo crop composition that breaks the rules is more noticeable than others for some reason, which will of course have an impact.

-It just means that from a composition point of view, it’s not perfect and this can be distracting, even if the viewer isn’t aware of the rules of cropping portraits.
+It just means that from a composition point of view, the crop isn’t perfect and this can be distracting, even if the viewer isn’t aware of the rules of cropping portraits.

 Leave a comment

-If you have any questions about where to crop portraits, let us know in the comments.
+If you have any questions about cropping portraits, let us know in the comments.

-Also, we love good news, so if our portrait cropping tips have helped you to understand how to crop photos, share that too.
+Also, I love good news, so if my portrait cropping tips have helped you to understand where to crop portraits, share that too.